Is Bride Wars a feminist film or a fail compilation? Here’s how the fight goes down.

 - Mean Girls, Heathers (female rivalry)

-- The Women, Girls Trip (female friendships and rivalries)
+- The Women, Girls Trip (female rivalry and bonding)

 Peter Barry, Beginning Theory.
 Manchester University Press, 1995.